Jerzy Żuławski: Fiction

-Żuławski's most renowned work is, undoubtedly, The Lunar Trilogy, which was first published as a complete set in book form in Lwów in 1912.
-While, on the surface, it is a work of vibrant and exciting science fiction, deeper down, it functions as a philosophical tract.
-Profoundly influenced by Spinoza, von Hartmann, Avenarius and others, filtered through Żuławski's own unique vision, the trilogy offers an essentially pessimistic dissection of human character, our creation of religious myths and our unattainable desire for utopian salvation.
-Anchored on the persistence of the Christian concept of the Savior, the work's complex and multi-layered elements provide bitter irony in its regressive portrayal of human society and civilization.
+One of Żuławski's most renowned works is The Lunar Trilogy, which was first published as a complete set in book form in Lwów in 1912.
+Part a work of science fiction, partly philosophical tract, the trilogy offers an essentially pessimistic dissection of human character, the creation of religious myths and the unattainable desire for utopian salvation.
+Anchored on the persistence of the Christian concept of the Savior, the work's various elements provide an ironic and regressive portrayal of human society and civilization.

 Jerzy Żuławski wrote numerous short stories, but his only other novels are two volumes of another projected trilogy, Laus Feminae (the title is a Latin expression, Praise to Women).
 Again following established practice, as in the case of The Lunar Trilogy, each volume was published in journal installments between 1912 and 1913 and then in book form in 1913 and 1914, on the eve of World War I. Meant to be a dissection of contemporary society, this work had the potential of becoming another acclaimed epic, but fell victim to the times and circumstances in which it appeared, failing in its quest for the proper opportunity to find an audience.
 Never republished or translated into other languages, it has languished in obscurity for nearly a century and, as in the case of some of Żuławski's plays, may be due for a reappraisal.